digitraceslab/niimpy/docs/aware.rst

 AwareBattery
 ------------

-provides information about the battery and monitors power related events such as phone shutting down or rebooting or charging.
+Provides information about the battery and monitors power related events such as phone shutting down or rebooting or charging.
 The frequency of data sent by battery sensor can be from 0 to tens of times per hour.

 * ``battery_level``: marks the current percentage of battery charge remaining.